bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Fixed a bug which was causing "Settings saved" to be displayed more than once.

 = 1.3.4 =
 * Update plugin to use Facebook API v2.0
 * Removed "Development server notice" for some configurations